JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Light the Fire Up in the Night, Lazer Beam, Friends

 #### Lunar: Silver Star Story (PSX)
 A cult classic within the JRPG circle.
 But I think it really needs that nostalgia and era factor to become a great game.
 It feels like the FMA:B of JRPGs, but without that extra kick that makes it a real classic.
 Only recommended to JRPG fans for historical purposes.
+Coming back from Golden Sun and DQ8 which I have dropped: Is it just me or Lunar SSS is really THAT good?
+How can this tropey 1998 video game beat so many games after in terms of story telling?

 Story: The most standard RPG story I have experienced so far.
 It can be summed up as "Hero saves the Damsel in Distress with power of love and friendship", there are no big twist too (Wow that weird looking dude who acts like your ally is definitely not a villian).
 Tons of animated cutscenes and voice acting adds a lot to the story.
 What it does great is tying its theme tightly to the main plot, although it can feel forced.
 For a love story, your main party consists of three (more like 2.5) couples with different dynamics and really make its point across clearly and strongly.